-The Contact Center team should have a good sales skills over the phone to follow up with prospects to share new information, call the prospect and make sure that we assist prospects or parents and advise them about what Abu Dhabi University offers.
+The Contact Center team should have a good sales skills over the phone to follow up with prospects to share new information, call the prospect and make sure that we assist

 Our Commitment to Quality

 The ADU Contact Service Center is committed to continuous learning and improvement and this is demonstrated in its rigorous quality monitoring program.
 Staffs are assessed on their customer service skills and product knowledge based on an internal daily call monitoring system.
 The Contact Center is also independently assessed through Mystery shopping each month by Nielsen, a global consumer research company who specializes in such fields.
 Abu Dhabi University Contact Center has been consistently performing highly with more than 97% average in the last 7-month.